pseifer/dotfiles/README.md

 # pseifer/dotfiles

 This repository contains configuration files, primarily for my `alacritty`, `tmux`, `zsh` and `vim` stack.
-It also serves as an example repository for the [punckt](https://github.com/pseifer/punckt) dotfile and setup management tool.
+It also serves as an example repository for the [punckt](https://github.com/pseifer/punckt) dotfile management tool.

 # Setup and `punckt`